African male Nyala hide

 Size: 130cm x 80cm (L x W)

 An A grade African male Nyala skin that originates from South Africa.
 We hand select our Nyala skin hides so that you receive only top quality graded Nyala skin hides.
 The African Nyala roams in most South African game reserves and the hides are obtained during the culling season in South Africa.
-Nyala skin hides are CITIES approved to ensure that there has been no illegal culling or poaching of these pelts.
+Nyala skin hides are CITES approved to ensure that there has been no illegal culling or poaching of these pelts.
 All Nyala skin hides require permits for export purposes.
 The price of the permit is included in the shipping cost.

 All sizes listed are approximate.
 The Nyala skin hide you purchase and receive may differ just slightly in size, look, and/or pattern from the Nyala skin hide shown in the picture because of the nature Nyala skin hide each skin is unique